 When one envisions the gothic style, it is often tall churches with flying buttresses, pointed arches, ribbed vaults and stained glass windows that first come to mind.
 Yet, this medieval style was not limited to architecture.
-Gothic furniture, decorative objects and fine art all emerged in the medieval age, and each inevitably later found revivals and adaptations centuries later.
+Gothic antiques such as furniture, decor, jewelry, and fine art all emerged in the medieval age, and each inevitably later found revivals and adaptations centuries later.
 Though the “Old World” Gothic period reigned for over 300 years, unfortunately very little original Gothic furniture has survived the test of time.
-Yet, the Gothic Revival of the 19th century sparked a second love for the gothic style, breathing new life into the antiques of the period, which are still beloved today.
-Join us through a history of gothic design, beginning in the early 12th century.
+Yet, the Gothic Revival of the late 19th century sparked a second love for the gothic style, breathing new life into the antiques of the period, which are still beloved today.
+Join us through a history of gothic antiques and design, beginning in the early 12th century.

 Periods of “Old World” Gothic

 The early period of Gothic style is also known as High Gothic and Early English.
 This period, which dates to about 1130— 1240, saw little furniture making in general.
 Only the wealthiest and most important persons would have furniture, and often they would travel with it.
 Thus, this period was known for its movable furniture, which broke down or disassembled with ease.

 Tables with removable tops, folding chairs, and collapsible bed frames were popular designs.
 Churches and monasteries, however, would have more elaborate furniture than the average person.
 Antique gothic furniture became popularized through their use in the religious setting.

 Early Gothic furniture was quite simple.
 Wood was the most commonly used material, with craftsmen in England and Germany primarily using oak, Italy and Spain using walnut, and France using chestnut.
 Decorative additions were few, most frequently being found on metal hinges.
 If other decorative motifs were present, they would appear as carvings.